 Use this cloud formation as a basis for your own, adjust the variables and template to better suite your needs.

-Create the required key pairs, one to access Kong instances and one for Cassandra if template povisioning a new Cassandra cluster.
-If you providing your own DB instances, make sure its accessible by Kong instances.
-If you want to create instances in existing VPC, VPC need to have two public subnet and all required ports open to allow access to Kong Load balancer.
+Create the required key pair to access your Kong instances.
+If you are providing your own Cassandra/PostgreSQL instances, make sure they are accessible from your Kong instances.
+If you want to create instances in an existing VPC, this VPC needs to have two public subnets, and all required ports open to allow access to the Kong Load Balancer.

 Continue to next step if you want to use an existing key pair